fluxionary/minetest-ethereal/README.md

 minetest mod ethereal NG
 ======================

-BIOME mod mapgen to add many new biomes to the world

 ## Information
 --------------

 This mod is named `ethereal`, it produces huge amount of new biomes overriding defaults, many new items and features that spice up gameplay.

-Knowed as Ethereal NG (next-generation) it give players that little something extra to look for while exploring the world.
+Known as Ethereal NG (next-generation) it give players that little something extra to look for while exploring the world.

 ![screenshot.png](screenshot.png)